tuudug/mango/docs/creating-data-source.md

 - Create a new React Context to manage the state and logic for your data source.
 Place this in the `src/contexts/` directory (e.g., `src/contexts/MyDataSourceContext.tsx`).
 - This context should handle:
-  - Fetching data from the relevant backend API.
+  - Fetching data from the relevant backend API **using the `authenticatedFetch` utility from `src/lib/apiClient.ts`**.
+This utility handles adding the auth token and retrying on transient 401 errors.
   - Storing the data (e.g., using `useState`).
-  - Providing functions to interact with the data (e.g., add, update, delete).
+  - Providing functions to interact with the data (e.g., add, update, delete), which should also use `authenticatedFetch` for API calls.
-  - Managing loading and error states.
+  - Managing loading and error states (catching errors thrown by `authenticatedFetch`).
   - Handling connection/disconnection logic if it connects to an external service (like Google).
 - Export the provider component and a custom hook (e.g., `useMyDataSource`) for easy consumption.